rhildred/python-compare-list-of-objects-and-dictionaries/PracticeFinal.md

 5 - List
 ```

-#### 7. Cash Register
+#### 5. Cash Register

-This exercise assumes that you have created the Item class from this repo.
+This exercise assumes that you have created the Item class from lab 7.
 Create a CashRegister class that can be used with the RetailItem class.
 The CashRegister class should be able to internally keep a list of RetailItem objects.
 The class should have the following methods:

 * A method named purchase_item that accepts an Item object as an argument.
     Each time the purchase_item method is called, the RetailItem object that is passed as